daler/pybedtools/docs/source/main.rst

 #.
 Python_ 2.5 or greater (Python 3 support is coming soon)
 #.
 A C/C++ compiler
     * **Windows:** Use Cygwin, http://www.cygwin.com.
-It is probably easiest to select of the 'Devel" group items to be installed.
+It is probably easiest to select all of the 'Devel" group items to be installed.
 In addition, ensure the `zlib` items are selected for installation as well (using the search funciton in the Cygwin install program).
     * **OSX:** Install Xcode from http://developer.apple.com/xcode/